H3AR7B3A7/DesignPatterns/README.md

 Java Singleton Patterns
 =======================
-Listing pro's and con's of different approaches to create a Singleton Pattern.
+Listing pros and cons of different approaches to create a Singleton Pattern.

 Eager Initialization
 --------------------